-there are many sources.
+Note that, as the number of sources increases, MCFT's separability (as measured by SDR) degrades much less than other representations.
+All other representations drop by more than half in their SDR values when moving from 2 to 5 sources, making the MCFT the obvious choice of representation when there are many sources.
 This improved separability can come at a price, however.
 Although many more points associated with a single source are not overlapped in the MCFT, these points can become interspersed with points from interfering sources, which reduces clusterability.

 To compare the result distributions, we used the Wilcoxon rank sum test.
 The SDR values for the MCFT show significant improvement over all other representations and for all mixture types with $p \leq 0.0001$ in all cases.
-The MCFT performs significantly better on clusterability than CFT-best-sep for all mixture types with $p \leq 0.0001$, significantly better than CQT for two-, three-, and four-source mixtures with $p \leq 0.05$ in the worst case, and significantly better than the STFT for two-, and three-source mixtures with $p \leq 0.0001$.
-Although MCFT outperforms most other representations on clusterability, the CFT-best-clus improves on the MCFT in all cases with $p \leq 0.0001$.
+The MCFT performs significantly better on clusterability than CFT-best-sep for all mixture types with $p \le 0.0001$ , significantly better than CQT for two-, three-, and four-source mixtures with $p \le 0.05$ in the worst case, and significantly better than the STFT for two-, and three-source mixtures with $p \le 0.0001$ .
+Although MCFT outperforms most other representations on clusterability, the CFT-best-clus improves on the MCFT in all cases with $p \le 0.0001$ .